shadowlockgh/licentia/guides/bodyslide_guide.md

 A list will open with various groups to choose outfits for.
 For Female select both 3BBB and 3BA, and the related groups such DX Crimson Blood 3BA.
 For Male select HIMBO.

 Once you have your Outfits selected, you will need to select a Preset to build your outfits with.
-For Female characters the default preset the list is compiled with is '3BBB Cacophony-Varied'.
-For Male characters, the default preset is 'Himbo-Varied'.
+For Female characters the default preset the list is compiled with is `3BBB Cacophony-Varied`.
+For Male characters, the default preset is `Himbo-Varied`.
 You can use any preset in the list or one you have downloaded, make sure you build all respective outfits to the same preset.

 ## Step 4.
 Batch Build Outfits to the Output Mod